It is one of the February birthstones, and it has always been popular.

 Just make sure that you won't knock or drop it, the stone can be damaged if that happened.

-Always protect from any hard surfaces because they may chip or crack.
+Always protect yourself from any hard surfaces because they may chip or crack.

 Store your beautiful amethyst in a jewelry bag or pouch when you're not wearing or enjoying it.